 At the dispositional hearing, the court determines the parameters of the family reunification plan, which includes where and with whom the child will live, be it with relatives or in a foster family home.
-The reunification plan also can entail recommendations for parents such as parenting classes, anger management, counseling, substance use disorder counseling and testing, and sexual abuse counseling.
+The reunification plan can also entail recommendations for parents, such as parenting classes, anger management, counseling, substance use disorder counseling and testing, and sexual abuse counseling.

-Except for limited circumstances, if the child is not returned to the parent's custody at the 18month permanency reviewing hearing, the juvenile court is required to terminate reunification services and set a hearing to terminate parental rights.
+Except for limited circumstances, if the child is not returned to the parent's custody at the 18-month permanency reviewing hearing, the juvenile court is required to terminate reunification services and set a hearing to terminate parental rights.
 The court then determines whether reasonable services have been offered or provided to the parent or legal guardian, but the court's authority to set the hearing to terminate parental rights is not conditioned on whether reasonable services were provided.

-Supervised Visitation: Supervised visitation is when a parent spends time with their child with a neutral third person - either a professional with special training or a friend or family member - watching and listening during the visit.
+Supervised Visitation.
+Supervised visitation is when a parent spends time with their child with a neutral third person - either a professional with special training or a friend or family member - watching and listening during the visit.
 Among the reasons supervised visitation is ordered are concerns due to safety issues related to domestic violence, child abuse, or child abduction.
-Sometimes the reasons are due to substance use disorder issues, mental health, or a parent that a child does not have a relationship with.
+Sometimes, the reasons are due to substance use disorder issues, mental health, or a parent that a child does not have a relationship with.

-This bill requires the court at a dependency review hearing, to order unsupervised visitation between a parent or legal guardian and a child, unless one or all of the following occurs:

-- Unsupervised visitation is contrary to the child's welfare and there is a substantial danger to the physical health of the child. - The child is suffering severe emotional damage and the child's physical or emotional health cannot reasonably be protected without supervised visitation. - There is substantial evidence that the parent or legal guardian may flee the jurisdiction with the child.
+There is currently no standard for granting unmonitored family time in statute or court decisions, and existing law provides that no visitation order shall jeopardize the safety of the child.
+This bill requires the court at a dependency hearing, to order unsupervised visitation between a parent or legal guardian and a child, unless the court determines that unsupervised visitation is contrary to the child's welfare, and there is a substantial danger to the physical health of the child or the child is suffering severe emotional damage, and there are no reasonable means by which the child's physical or emotional health may be protected without having supervised visitation.